bbauska/W3Cx-5of5/README.md

 the button must exist in the page and must has been rendered.

 We say that &quot;the DOM of the page must be ready&quot;.
 When an HTML page is rendered, it&apos;s sequential, it goes from top to bottom, so in that case, the button is created, added to the DOM, then the script is executed, and document.querySelector will return a reference on the button.

-If I move this script tag before the button, in that case, it&apos;s not going to work because the b variable here will correspond to nothing, it will be null because there is not yet a button in the DOM.
+<p>If I move this script tag before the button, in that case, it&apos;s not
+going to work because the b variable here will correspond to nothing, it will be null because there is not yet a button in the DOM.

-And if we look at the devtool console, we see

-&quot;cannot read property addEventListener of null&quot;.
+And if we look at the devtool console, we see &quot;cannot read property addEventListener of null&quot;.
 This occurs at this line, we try to run addEventListener on a variable that is null.

-So, be very careful, do not try to select an HTML element when the DOM is not yet ready.
+Be very careful, do not try to select an HTML element when the DOM is not yet ready.</p>

 <h4>Event listeners: a typical example</h4>

-Here is one possible syntax for registering an event listener that listens to &quot;click&quot; events on any part of the window (clicks anywhere on a web document will be processed by this event handler):
+<p>Here is one possible syntax for registering an event listener that
+listens to &quot;click&quot; events on any part of the window (clicks anywhere on a web document will be processed by this event handler):</p>

 <pre>
 &lt;script&gt;